RajeevSingh273/CoreNextGen/VOne.Api/Node.Api/readme.txt

-Open your terminal(cmd/powercell in Windows) and kindly follow the following steps.
+Open your terminal(cmd/powercell in Windows and kindly follow the following steps Getting started

-Getting started

 1. - mkdir todoListApi => To Create a Folder name todoList